-Some haircuts have a shelf life.
-The shag is not one of them.
-It walked out of the rock clubs of the seventies, survived every trend cycle since, and still lands on my appointment book most weeks.
+Medium shag hairstyles have outlasted nearly every other haircut trend since the seventies, and that is not an exaggeration.
+The cut walked out of rock clubs decades ago, survived every trend cycle since, and still lands on stylists’ appointment books most weeks.
 Forty-plus years is a long time for any cut to stay cool, and the medium shag has done it without trying very hard.

 What keeps it timeless is built into the shape: soft, moving layers that flatter almost everyone and always look easy.
 The looks below are the versions that have earned their staying power, from the feathered classic to the curly shag to the polished blowout.
 For each one you will find who it flatters, the way to style it, and the upkeep it asks for.

-The medium shag stays timeless because the texture is cut into the layers, so it flatters most faces and reads cool without daily effort.
-It bends to every era’s mood, from soft and romantic to choppy and bold, while the core shape stays the same.
+The texture is cut directly into the layers, which is why the shag suits nearly every face shape and comes across cool without much daily effort.
+The mood shifts from soft and romantic to choppy and bold, while the underlying shape barely changes.

 Upkeep is modest for a cut this versatile: a reshape every seven to eight weeks, roughly $50 to $90, keeps the layers honest.
-Match the version to your texture and your routine, and it will look current for years, not seasons.
+Matching the version to texture and daily routine is what actually decides how it looks from one week to the next.

 Soft Feathered Layers

-The feathered shag is the version that started it all, and the reason the cut has stuck around for decades.
+The feathered shag is the version most other shag variations borrow their shape from.
 Soft layers taper to feathered ends, so the hair separates and moves on its own.
-It is the most forgiving shape here, flattering nearly everyone who sits down for it because the soft feathering quietly adjusts to whatever face shape and hair texture it lands on.
+Almost nobody walks away from this shape unflattered, since the soft feathering quietly adjusts to whatever face shape and hair texture it lands on.
 Few cuts can say that.

-Its staying power comes from how little it asks.
+Its appeal comes from how little it asks.
 A finger-dry and a mist of texture spray take about five minutes, and the layers do the rest.
-In my chair, it is the cut I hand to women who want something current that they will still love in two years.
+It is the cut most often handed to women who want something current that they will still love in two years.

-It suits nearly every face and texture, which is exactly why it has lasted.
+It suits nearly every face and texture, which makes it the easiest starting point on this whole list.
 Thick hair may need a little internal thinning so the feathering does not pile up at the ends.

 A Frizz-Friendly Curly Shag

-On curls and coils, the shag has been a quiet classic for decades, because the layers give each curl room to stack and bounce.
-The one rule that matters: it must be shaped dry, curl by curl, so the layers fall right once the coils spring up.
-Here is how to keep it happy:
+Curls and coils take to the shag naturally, because the layers give each curl room to stack and bounce.
+The one rule that matters: it must be shaped dry, coil by coil, so the layers fall right once the curls spring up.
+What keeps it looking its best:

 - Book a stylist who dry-cuts textured hair; a wet cut on curls lands shorter and squarer than planned.